In conjunction with federal and state land

-specialized and detailed forecasts are provided, when needed, to aid in suppressing wildfires and managing prescribed burns.
+specialized and detailed forecasts are provided, when needed, to aid in managing wildfires and conducting prescribed burns.
 Unfortunately, the leading cause of wildfires in Kentucky is arson.
 Statewide, more than 60 percent of all wildfires are set by arsonists.
 The thoughtless acts of arsonists not only damage forests, watersheds,